What Is A Down Payment And How Much Will It Cost?

 What Is The Average Down Payment On A House?

-While 5% – 7% is the average, it doesn’t mean you must put that percent down on your own purchase.
-Depending on the type of loan you get, you may be able to put down less than 5% and you are always allowed to put down more than that – as much as you want.
+While 5% is the average, it doesn’t mean you must put that percent down on your own purchase.
+Depending on the type of loan you get, you may be able to put down less than 5%, and you are always allowed to put down more than that – as much as you want.

 The Big Down Payment

-Pros of a Big Down Payment
+Pros Of A Big Down Payment

-With more equity right off the bat the greater potential for a home equity line of credit.
+- More equity in the home: Equity is the amount of your home value that you actually own, or the unborrowed amount of your home value.
+The money you pay in a down payment adds to the equity in your home, which increases your potential for a home equity line of credit (HELOC).
 That’s because you’ll be able to build equity in your home faster, which you can then borrow from with this type of loan.

 Cons Of A Big Down Payment

-Saving money is great; but making a big down payment does have its drawbacks, too.
+Saving money is great, but making a big down payment does have its drawbacks, too.
 For example, a big down payment can:

-Only provide some benefit.
-The money-saving benefits of a big down payment don’t happen right away.
+- Only provide some benefit: The money-saving benefits of a big down payment don’t happen right away.
 They’re more long-term, so if you don’t stay in the home for a long time, you may not even experience the full benefit of a big down payment.

 The Low Down Payment